The Most Unique Things to Do in Geneva, Switzerland

-Geneva is very much a financial and business hub, with many organizations choosing to base themselves from here.
+Geneva is very much a financial and business hub, with many organizations choosing to base themselves here.
 It’s sadly often overlooked by tourists who simply use Geneva as an overnight stop on their way to other parts of Switzerland.
 However, there are plenty of unique things to do in Geneva that can easily fill an itinerary for a couple of days.
-If the more modern parts of Geneva don’t really appeal to you, it has a beautiful old town with cobblestone streets and medieval architecture that you’re going to love walking around.
+If the more modern parts of Geneva don’t really appeal to you, it has a beautiful old town with cobblestone streets and medieval architecture that’s enjoyable to walk around.

 Ride a Mouette

 The Mouettes are the city’s version of a shuttle boat.
 These bright yellow boats operate from four different harbours, and are a speedy way to get across Lake Geneva.
 If you’re in possession of the Geneva transport card then the boats are completely free to use.
-The Mouettes have been running since 1897, so they’re quite an important aspect of the city, and taking a ride on one is definitely a very unique thing to do in Geneva that you won’t find in any other city in Switzerland.
+The Mouettes have been running since 1897, so they’re quite an important aspect of the city.
+Taking a ride on the Mouettes is definitely one of the most unique things to do in Geneva.
+And you won’t find them in any other city in Switzerland either.

 Join a chocolate tour

 One of the best ways to explore Geneva is by taking part in a chocolate walking tour.
 Local Flavours Tours operates an award-winning tour where you get to taste, explore, and indulge in some of the city’s most famous chocolate.
-This guided tour in Geneva lasts around 3 hours, and during that time you visit several boutique chocolate shops, learn about the history of chocolate and why it became synonymous with the city, and of course eat some chocolate too.
+This guided tour in Geneva lasts around 3 hours.
+During that time you’ll visit several boutique chocolate shops, learn about the history of chocolate and why it became synonymous with the city, and eat some chocolate too.

 This is honestly one of the best walking tours I’ve been on.
-We joined their tour on our second day in Geneva so we hadn’t seen much of the city yet and we learned a lot.
+We joined their tour on our second day in Geneva so we hadn’t seen much of the city yet.
 If you’re only spending one day in Geneva this tour is a great way to see the main highlights of the city and get a quick history lesson as well.
-Part of the fun of the tour is seeing where you’ll go next, so I’m not going to go into much detail about the places we stopped at or the specific chocolates we ate.
 Trust me when I say this is one chocolate tour you won’t want to miss out on since it’s one of the most unique things to do in Geneva.

 Jet d’Eau

-The Jet d’Eau is arguably Geneva’s most well known attraction, and has been in operation since 1886.
-Although it wasn’t originally situated in Lake Geneva, it was moved from its original site at the pumping station due to the influx of visitors it was receiving.
-After adjusting its height, it quickly became the symbol of the city, so if you’re doing some sightseeing in Geneva make sure you add this to your list.
+The Jet d’Eau is arguably Geneva’s most well known attraction, and it’s been in operation since 1886.
+It wasn’t originally situated in Lake Geneva though.
+The Jet d’Eau was moved from its original site at the pumping station due to the influx of visitors it was receiving.
+After adjusting its height, it quickly became a symbol of the city, so if you’re doing some sightseeing in Geneva make sure you add this to your list.

 Sit on the world’s longest bench